Nate1939/git-submodule-training/README.md

 # git-submodule-training
-Learn how to use git submodules
+Learn how to use git submodules.